Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The quark-level amplitudes and physical observables

-In the low energy regime, the constituent degrees of freedom become crucial, leading us to adopt the non-relativistic constituent quark model (NRCQM) to describe the baryon states in the transition amplitudes, which are expressed through wave function convolutions.
-The quark-level operators and wave functions will reveal some of the dynamical details of the interactions.
+At low energies, constituent quark degrees of freedom dominate, motivating us to employ the nonrelativistic constituent quark model for the baryon-state description entering transition amplitudes via wave-function convolution.
+Quark-level operators together with baryon wave functions further expose the underlying dynamical features of the relevant interactions.
 The spin and flavor wave functions are trivial and listed in Appendix~\ref{app:spin and flavor wf}, while the spatial wave functions can be obtained by numerically solving the Schr\"{o}dinger equation for the baryon state, as presented in Sec.~\ref{sec-baryon wave functions}.
 Importantly, different transition amplitudes can be connected to each other through the SU(3) flavor symmetry.
 An interesting and non-negligible feature is that the SU(3) flavor symmetry should be broken and the breaking effects can be accounted for via both constituent quark mass and the wave function convolutions.
-This feature is different from hadron-level parametrization approaches, where the SU(3) flavor symmetry effects are absorbed into the coupling constants, leaving the connections and relative phases among different transition amplitudes actually unclear.
-Therefore, in this section, we mainly introduce how to obtain the transition amplitude shown in Fig.~\ref{fig:quark-level diagram} within the theoretical framework of NRCQM.
+This feature is different from hadron-level parametrization approaches, where the SU(3) flavor symmetry effects can be absorbed into the coupling constants, leaving the connections and relative phases among different transition amplitudes actually unclear.
+Besides, within the NRCQM framework, transition amplitudes for both DPE and CS mechanisms can be computed explicitly with no extra free parameters, as these processes are governed by the identical quark-level $s\to ud\bar{u}$ operator.
+Next, we mainly introduce how to obtain the transition amplitude shown in Fig.~\ref{fig:quark-level diagram} within the theoretical framework of NRCQM.